Perfect Interpenetration: Role in practice and ethics

-Interbeing has a heightened environmental awareness component.
-It emphasizes that our actions have a direct impact on the natural world and that we are interconnected with all living beings.
+While traditional Zen practice often involves meditation and solitary retreats, interbeing, as an integral part of Nhat Hanh's Engaged Buddhism, also encourages practitioners to be actively engaged in the world and to improve it for the better, bringing meditative insights into activism and environmentalism.
+Nhat Hanh's Interbeing teaching thus has a heightened environmental awareness, emphasizing that our actions have a direct impact on the natural world and that we are interconnected with all living beings.
 In response to this awareness, Zen practitioners who embrace interbeing often engage in environmental advocacy and sustainable living as a natural manifestation of their practice.